 A.1 What is CRAN?

 R and the published packages are available at CRAN, the “Comprehensive R Archive Network.”
 The CRAN maintainers rigorously screen new packages, then test all accepted packages continually.
-This does not mean that there are no bugs in published R packages, but it does mean that the quality of software published at CRAN is generally higher than in the software repositories of other programming languages.
+This does not mean that there are no bugs in published R packages, but it does mean that the quality of software published at CRAN is generally pretty high.

 CRAN is a collection of mirrors, that is, servers that contain the exact same content.
 The canonical URL for CRAN is

 https://cran.r-project.org/, but you can also access a CRAN mirror at Indiana University, for example, at

 https://ftp.ussg.iu.edu/CRAN/.
 The R Project maintains a current list of mirrors.
 When installing packages at the start of an R session, R will ask you which mirror you want to use.
 Unless you have a compelling reason to pick a different one, you should select the first option, “Cloud”: